arrowhead-tools/mgmt-tool-js/README.md

-# Arrowhead Management Tool
+# Eclipse Arrowhead Management Tool 4.4.0

-This tool is providing a user interface to manage Arrowhead core systems.
+This tool is providing a user interface to manage Eclipse Arrowhead 4.4.0 Core systems.
 Currently the following core systems are supported:

 1. ServiceRegistry (SQL version)
 2. Authorization System (both intra- and inter-cloud authorization schemas)
 3. Orchestration Store
 4. Gatekeeper and Gateway settings
-5. Event Handler

 Running this project has 3 options: